• Skip to primary navigation

 • 25 fresh raspberries optional, for topping and serving

-If you don’t have heavy cream, you can use milk or a dairy-free milk.
+If you don’t have heavy cream, you can use milk or dairy-free milk.
 Heavy cream makes the frosting very creamy and fluffy, but you’ll still get a great buttercream frosting without the cream, so don’t sweat it if you don’t have it.

 To make the frosting, beat the softened butter for one minute in your standing mixer, then add half of the powdered sugar and mix on low until incorporated.

-Add the heavy cream (or milk), vanilla, salt, raspberry preserves and remaining powdered sugar to the butter mixture and continue to mix on medium until the frosting is well incorporated and fluffy.
+Add the heavy cream (or milk), vanilla, salt, raspberry preserves, and remaining powdered sugar to the butter mixture and continue to mix on medium until the frosting is well incorporated and fluffy.

 raspberry buttercream frosting in a bowl